-I really do like teaching – and I’ve wanted to teach for as long as I can remember.
+I also really like teaching – and I’ve wanted to teach for as long as I can remember.
 The only thing that’s changed is the age group that I wanted in my classes.
 The great thing about working in a university like ours, is that you get to create a pedagogical linkages – my field work gives me questions for my research which feeds into my teaching which gives me new ideas and directions for further research and how to approach case work.
 I have a bit of an issue with many learning and teaching publications, in that they can be a bit navel gazey or lack a genuine means of determining the effectiveness of a given intervention, so more recently I have been putting my money where my mouth is and undertaking some detailed pedagogical research within a full evaluation framework.

-My teaching has also led directly to the creation of my spin-out company, anthronomics ltd, which aspires to develop incredible teaching and study aids for people like us.
+My teaching has also led directly to the creation of my spin-out company, anthronomics ltd, which aspired to develop incredible teaching and study aids for people like us.
 I’m proud of the work it achieved.